 - taxes on interest income (unless from a partnership)

-What this means is that if we build wealth through our normal cash, brokerage and investment accounts, there is not tax penalty to it.
+What this means is that if we build wealth through our normal cash, brokerage and investment accounts, there is no tax penalty to it.

 Overall, we are already paying very low taxes relative to the net worth.

-This is advantageous to individual and families that are financially unfettered and conscientious.
+This is advantageous to individuals and families that are financially unfettered and conscientious.

-If we look at the impact of the tax savings on three different group of people, the lower income, middle income and higher income:
+If we look at the impact of the tax savings on three different groups of people, the lower-income, middle income and higher income:

 - the middle income would enjoy this the most, but a lot will depend on the rate of return of the SRS portfolio, and your current tax bracket.
 I haven’t done the math, but in the grand scheme of things, it might matter much less than we think

 If you have contributed or choose not to contribute to the SRS, do let me know your thought process and whether you have a different take on my personal situation.